-This scheme effectively works out the issues of balancing the responsibilities of the boss against trust in and development of subordinates.
-Understandably a manager gets a bit annoyed when a subordinate fails to respond appropriately.
-For example, if the subordinate acts at a 'lower' level of authority than the one that has been granted, then they are seen as being unassertive, and not good leadership material.
+This is a scheme that effectively works out the issues of balancing the boss' need for control against trust in and development of subordinates.
+Understandably, the boss will get a bit annoyed if a subordinate fails to respond appropriately.
+If the subordinate acts at a 'lower' level of authority than granted, then they are seen as being unassertive, and not good leadership material.
 On the other hand, taking on too much authority is seen as the mark of a "go-getter", unless of course it is too much, too often.
 It is important that the subordinate understands clearly the amount of authority given, and the amount of assumed authority that is acceptable.

-This episode in Luke's gospel of Jesus sending out the seventy two-by-two is a classic example of working out the level of authority granted to subordinates.
-In the briefest of terms we see the seventy being commissioned and sent out by Jesus with clear instructions on what to do, their excited return describing how they had way exceeded those instructions, and Jesus' reaction to them doing so.
+The episode of Jesus sending out the seventy in twos is a classic example of working out the level of authority granted to subordinates.
+In the briefest of terms this incident describes the seventy being commissioned and sent out by Jesus with clear instructions on what to do, and their excited return describing how they had way exceeded those instructions, and Jesus' reaction to them doing so.
 However, there is a great deal more happening here as well, and so we need to understand the story in much more detail.

-To begin, we need to acknowledge that there are some really challenging details in this story.
-The first challenge is the need to recognize that two distinct parts of the story, the sending out and the return, have been put together.
-Now that doesn't sound like much of an issue until you recognize what this means in terms of understanding Luke's gospel, and indeed Luke himself.
-For example, note that there is a HUGE time gap here between verse 16 and verse 17.
-Seventy followers, in pairs, visiting all the towns that Jesus intended to visit, would have been gone for more than a day.
+To begin, we need to acknowledge that there are some difficult and troubling details in this story.
+The first is the need to recognize that the two parts of the story, the sending out and the return, have been put together.
+It doesn't sound like much of an issue until you recognize what this means in terms of understanding Luke's gospel, and indeed Luke himself.
+For anyone who insists that the gospels present an accurate 'history' of the events of which they speak, that means that there is a huge time gap here between verse 16 and verse 17.
+Seventy followers, in pairs, visiting all the towns that Jesus intended to visit, would be gone for more than a day.
 More than a week, even.
 Probably more than a month, given the instruction that they were to stay in each town for a significant length of time.
-But here in the text, in the blink of an eye, "they returned, rejoicing."
-It is clear that Luke has played a bit "fast and loose" with historical details in order to link the going out with the coming back.
+But in the blink of an eye "they returned, rejoicing".

-In a similar way, there are some issues about the number seventy.
-Other gospel writers refer to the sending out of the Twelve.
-Even the specific number seventy is in question, as the early texts are almost evenly split between using the numbers seventy and seventy-two.
-Given Luke's fondness for telling his story with echoes and allusions from the Old Testament, we may fairly safely assume that Moses' choice of twelve to represent the twelve tribes (Num 1:4-16) and then his choice of seventy(Num 11:16-25) lay in the background of Luke's mind as he shifted from twelve to seventy.
+Addressing this very question, and speeding up this process by a significant factor may lie behind Luke's description of seventy being sent out, where other gospel writers refer to the sending out of the Twelve.
+Even the number seventy is in question, as the early texts are almost evenly split on using the number seventy-two.
+Given Luke's fondness for telling his story with echoes and allusions from the Old Testament, we may fairly safely assume that Moses' choice of twelve to represent the twelve tribes (Num 1:4-16) and then his choice of seventy (Num 11:16-25) lay in the background of Luke's mind.
 Perhaps he was influenced also by recalling the seventy nations reported in Genesis 10, which become seventy-two in the Septuagint, the Greek translation of the Old Testament that was common in Luke's day, a translation said to have been made by seventy translators who labored seventy days to give Gentiles the Old Testament in their own language.